amhellmund/data-crunching/README.md

 # DataFrame

-The core API of the *data crunching library (dcl)* for C++ is the `DataFrame` which is an in-memory column-store database with efficient memory layout.
+The core API of the *data crunching (dacr)* library for C++ is the `DataFrame` which is an in-memory column-store database with efficient memory layout.
 The `DataFrame` allows to:

 - query rows by user-defined functions